mwhipple/brine/docs/traversal.rst

-.. _traversal:

 #########
 Traversal
 #########

 The language exposed by Brine is flat but the data returned by the server is likely to include deeper data structures such as objects and collections.
-To allow selection within such structures a :keyword:`traversal` language is embedded within some steps which will be indicated by the use of the ``TRAVERSAL`` placeholder.
+To allow selection within such structures a **traversal** language is embedded within some steps which will be indicated by the use of the ``TRAVERSAL`` placeholder.

 The traversal language consists of a selected subset of